Raphire/Win11Debloat/README.md

 # Win11Debloat

 Win11Debloat is a simple, easy to use and lightweight PowerShell script that can remove pre-installed Windows bloatware apps, disable telemetry and declutter the experience by disabling or removing intrusive interface elements, ads and more.
-No need to painstakingly go through all the settings yourself, or remove apps one by one.
+No need to painstakingly go through all the settings yourself or remove apps one by one.
 Win11Debloat makes the process quick and easy!

-You can pick and choose exactly which modifications you want the script to make, or use the default settings.
-If you are unhappy with any of the changes you can easily revert them by using the registry files that are included in the 'Regfiles' folder.
-All of the apps that are removed can be reinstalled from the Microsoft store.
+The script also includes many features that system administrators will enjoy.
+Such as support for Windows Audit mode and the ability to run the script without requiring user input during runtime.

 ![Win11Debloat Menu](/Assets/menu.png)